• Skip to main content

 • Brown chuck roast well, on top and bottom (about five minutes on each side)

 • Remove from skillet and place browned roast into slow cooker.
-Add beef broth, bay leaf, sliced onion, garlic powder, and salt and pepper.
+Add beef broth, bay leaf, diced onion, garlic, and salt and pepper.

 • Cook on low for 4-5 hours.